 * The Resource Center on Domestic Violence: Child Protection and Custody is operated by the National Council of Juvenile and Family Court Judges.
 The Resource Center is a source of information to those working in the field of domestic violence and child protection and custody.
 The Council recently published a guide to innovative programs: “Domestic Violence: Emerging Programs for Battered Women and their Children.”
 In early 1999, the Council will publish a set of recommendations addressed to child protective services, domestic violence services, and juvenile and family courts.
 The book will be called: Effective Intervention in Woman Battering and Child Maltreatment Cases: Guidelines for Policy and Practice.

 * The Domestic Intervention Assistance Line (DIAL) program is a service of the Kernersville Police Department and Family Services of Forsyth County, Inc. in North Carolina.
-The program provides a mobile phone, free of charge, to victims of domestic violence who meet criteria for participation in the program.
+The program provides a mobile phone, free of charge, to victims of domestic violence who meet the criteria for participation in the program.
 In the event the victim is confronted by an abusive partner, they can immediately dial 911 for emergency assistance, from any location in the State.
 Priority for inclusion in the program is given to applicants who are pregnant, who have children, or whose abusers have been physically violent to the children.

-* The National Center for State Courts operates the Families and Communities Research Division, which oversees a number of projects addressing the overlap between child maltreatment and domestic violence within a court setting.
-Current projects include a program expansion that focuses on families affected by both child maltreatment and domestic violence to document how these factors influence the service plans and delivery, and researching court responses to custody disputes that involve domestic violence.
-The Center also has developed Domestic Violence and Child Custody Disputes: A Resource Handbook for Judges and Court Managers, to assist court professionals in determining whether a custody dispute also involves domestic violence, and the most effective way to approach these cases.
+* The National Center for State Courts operates the Families and Communities Research Division, which oversees several projects addressing the overlap between child maltreatment and domestic violence within a court setting.
+Current projects include a program expansion that focuses on families affected by both child maltreatment and domestic violence to document how these factors influence the service plans and delivery and researching court responses to custody disputes that involve domestic violence.
+The Center also has developed Domestic Violence and Child Custody Disputes: A Resource Handbook for Judges and Court Managers, to assist court professionals in determining whether a custody dispute also involves domestic violence and the most effective way to approach these cases.
 The handbook addresses issues including the best interest of the child, safety for battered women, and collaboration among government and community service agencies.

 * The Department of the Navy Family Advocacy Program (FAP) developed a Navy-specific Risk Assessment Model to address the intake, investigation, and delivery of individualized services in response to reports of child maltreatment and family violence.
 Modifying the traditional process of investigating all calls without distinction, the model provides tools, such as a risk assessment matrix, to help prioritize the calls with greater need, and match the response and family services appropriately.
 Each of the risk domains in the matrix includes factors that address child abuse and neglect, spouse abuse issues, or both, paying particular attention to the overlap between child abuse and domestic violence

 Research studies clearly document that children are affected by domestic violence and that, not infrequently, child maltreatment and spouse abuse occur in the same families.
 Children in abusive families may be seriously affected by the violence found in their homes.
 Studies show that the effect of both experiencing maltreatment and witnessing family violence may produce greater negative effects than either factor alone.
 More and more, battered women advocacy groups and child welfare agencies/CPS are recognizing the need to provide coordinated services to families experiencing violence.
-Research and service projects are being funded at the local and Federal level to address the overlap between child maltreatment and spouse abuse.
+Research and service projects are being funded at the local and federal levels to address the overlap between child maltreatment and spouse abuse.
 Each effort adds to the field’s knowledge and expertise in serving families where children are involved in domestic violence situations.
-The potential for true reform in service delivery is found in a small but growing number of battered women services, batterer intervention programs, and child welfare agencies that represent balanced collaboration between the fields, with each learning from the other while working together.
+The potential for true reform in service delivery is found in a small but growing number of battered women services, batterer intervention programs, and child welfare agencies that represent a balanced collaboration between the fields, with each learning from the other while working together.
 These projects and others like them represent new opportunities to protect both women and children from violence while also preserving family ties and promoting mother and child well-being.

 Aron, L. Y., & Olson, K. K. (1997).
 Efforts by child welfare agencies to address domestic violence: The experiences of five communities.
 Research report prepared under contract with the Office of the Assistance Secretary for Planning and Evaluation, U.S. Department of Health and Human Services with additional support from the Office of Community Services and the National Institute of Justice.